Padmini-Kotra/RFM-Analysis-using-Python_Pandas/README.md

-# Conducting RFM Analysis on a data set containing Invoice no,StockCode,Description,Quantity,InvoiceDate,Price,Customer ID,Country and revenue as columns
+# Conducting RFM Analysis on a retail sales data set

 ## RFM stands for recency, frequency and monetary analysis.
 RFM analysis is usually done on transactions data.
 The data we used contains details about online transactions from year 2009-2011.